FAQs

 When the guard answers the phone he hears a series of tones before he can talk.

 The phone is transmitting its unique ID.
-If you are using an EB-100, EB-200, or Talk-A-Lert to identify the location of incoming calls, these tones are required.
+If you are using Talk-A-Lert to identify the location of incoming calls, these tones are required.
 If not, the code for disabling this feature is *49*.

 My emergency phone does not hang up.